codefwd/Network-exploration-using-nmap-though-Kali/README.md

 # In closing

 Nmap is a powerful and versatile tool for network exploration and security assessment.
 With its ability to scan networks, identify active hosts, and analyze services using either TCP or UDP protocols, it provides valuable insight into network environments.
 The availability of Zenmap as the graphical interface makes these features more accessible for users who prefer a GUI.
-As demonstrated using Kali Linux on a virtual machine, Nmap can also test authentication methods through supplied credentials or brute-force techniques.